-Discover how you can get 5,000 Membership Rewards Bonus Points and maximise your frequent flyer balance with the American Express Platinum Edge Credit Card.
+Discover how you can maximise your frequent flyer balance with the American Express Platinum Edge Credit Card.

 Earning frequent flyer points isn’t limited to the skies.
-If you have an American Express Platinum Edge Credit Card, you can take advantage of 5,000 Membership Rewards Bonus Points as well as points on purchases to build up your rewards as you spend.
+If you have an American Express Platinum Edge Credit Card, you can take advantage of points earning on purchases to build up your rewards as you spend.
 These points can then be transferred to a number of partnered frequent flyer programs and redeemed for a variety of rewards.
 Packed with a number of other travel features, this card could be your ideal holiday companion and points earner.

 Use this guide to discover how you can use your American Express Platinum Edge Credit Card to get the most out of your rewards points.